csgis/geonode_ansible/README.md

 - install Python on your target instance:  $ sudo apt install python-minimal
 ```

-### Directory overview
+### File / Directory overview

+- site.yml: the Top-Level playbook which includes plays from ./task and dictates the order.
 - ./templates: J2 templates for Apache, Django, Geoserver, Tomcat.
 These are filled with vars from ./group_vars/all and copied by template module.
 - ./assets: Has currently one file with GeoServer build information.
 Will be removed after geonode build server is introduced again.
 - ./tasks: the different plays.
 Have a look at the GeoNode install docs.
 You will find similar separations
 - ./handlers: service file for tasks
-- site.yml: the Top-Level playbook which includedes plays from ./task and dictates the order.

 ### Installing